flunge/flunge.github.io/_posts/Startup/2016-01-01-aerolion-blacklion.markdown

 Their main directions include autonomous navigation of unmanned rotorcraft systems, design of unconventional aircrafts, and to provide solutions with intelligent UAVs for a wide range of real-life applications.
 Their solutions allow intuitive interactions between UAVs and users to precisely navigate and continuously broadcast useful information to the users.

 Most of our group members are shareholders in that company and also contribute part of the technologies.
 I am also a shareholder as well as a member of the board committee.
-My main responsbility is to develop the hardware system and flight firmware for their main products <a href="http://www.aerolion.com/index.php?fc=module&module=leoblog&id=75&controller=blog&id_lang=1">BL168, <a href="http://www.aerolion.com/index.php?fc=module&module=leoblog&id=71&controller=blog&id_lang=1">BL108, and<a href="http://www.aerolion.com/index.php?fc=module&module=leoblog&id=66&controller=blog&id_lang=1">BL068.
+My main responsbility is to develop the hardware system and flight firmware for their main products <a href="http://www.aerolion.com/index.php?fc=module&module=leoblog&id=75&controller=blog&id_lang=1">BL168, <a href="http://www.aerolion.com/index.php?fc=module&module=leoblog&id=71&controller=blog&id_lang=1">BL108, <a href="http://www.aerolion.com/index.php?fc=module&module=leoblog&id=66&controller=blog&id_lang=1">BL068.

 ___